 For frequent users there are helpful tips to make things faster and simpler for you.

-Using the search the register option you can find details of entities (New Zealand companies or overseas companies registered in New Zealand), directors (including disqualified directors), and shareholders.
+You can use the 'search the register' function to find details of entities (New Zealand companies or overseas companies registered in New Zealand), directors (including disqualified directors), and shareholders.

 If you only want to search the registers (for example, to search for companies or other entities) you don't need a logon.
 For all other online services you must register as a user of the website and log on.